glotzerlab/signac-docs/docs/source/query.rst

     {"p": {"$gt": 2}}

-Note that we have replaced the value for p with the expression ``{'$gt': 2}`` to select all jobs withe p values greater than 2.
+Note that we have replaced the value for p with the expression ``{'$gt': 2}`` to select all jobs with p values greater than 2.
 Here is a complete list of all available **arithmetic operators**:

   * ``$eq``: equal to